Durgesh4993/CryptoX/README.md

 ## Buy and sell BTC, ETH, XRP, OKB, Etc...
 * Experience a variety of trading on Bitcost.
 You can use various types of coin transactions such as Spot Trade, Futures Trade, P2P, Staking, Mining, and margin.

+# Free Your Money & Invest With Confident
+With Cryptor Trade, you can be sure your trading skills are matched

+## Buy, Sell, And Trade On The Go
+* Manage Your Holdings From Your Mobile Decive

+## Take Control Of Your Wealth
+* Rest Assured You (And Only You) Have Access To Your Funds

 ______________________________________________________________________________________________________________________________________________________________________________________________________

 # Some Images